Soccer-Players hit out at breakaway European Super League | Sports-Games

 Soccer-Players hit out at breakaway European Super League

-A number of high-profile players from across Europe, including Manchester United midfielder Bruno Fernandes and Paris St-Germain's Ander Herrera, have joined in criticism of the plans.
+A number of high-profile players across Europe, including Manchester United midfielder Bruno Fernandes and Paris St-Germain's Ander Herrera, expressed their opposition on Monday to a planned breakaway European Super League.

-The duo, alongside others including Mesut Ozil, Dejan Lovren and Ada Hegerberg, as well as former players Luis Figo and Bastian Schweinsteiger have reiterated criticism of the proposals.
-Late on Sunday 12 teams, including six from England, announced that they intended to create and govern their own European competition, much to the incredulity of fans and leagues across the continent.
+The duo, alongside others including Mesut Ozil, Dejan Lovren and Ada Hegerberg, as well as former players Luis Figo and Bastian Schweinsteiger reiterated criticism of proposals announced on Sunday.
+Twelve teams, including six from England, intend to create and govern their own European competition, much to the incredulity of fans and leagues across the continent.

 Both Manchester United's Fernandes and Manchester City's Joao Cancelo added a post from Portugal teammate and Wolverhampton Wanderers striker Daniel Podence, who criticised the idea, to the stories on their Instagram accounts.
 Fernandes added the comment "dreams can't be bought" with applause and heart emojis, while Cancelo wrote "my guy" and accompanied the story with an applause emoji, before later deleting the post.